TheTechMokey/TheTechMokey-Docs/docs/source/install_fedora_40.rst

 Unlike Windows, there are many releases.
 You can do some research on these at https://fedoraproject.org/spins/

-Personally, I use Fedora KDE Plasma Desktop.
+Personally, I use `Fedora KDE Plasma Desktop <https://fedoraproject.org/spins/kde/>`_.
 But for this guide, we will be working with the official release of Fedora Workstation.

 .. image:: /image/fmr_mediawriter_release.png
    :align: center